ervandew/eclim/doc/content/eclimd.rst

        gvim), but in gvim this is needed for column wise visual selections.
      - Ctrl+W: in eclipse this closes a tab, but in gvim this is needed to switch windows (ex. ctrl-w j).
+     - Ctrl+X: in eclipse this cuts a selection to the clipboard, but in gvim this is needed to start various insert completions (ex. ctrl-x ctrl-u).

 .. _FeedKeys: